scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 We need to rewrite it to abstract over the two types of `UptimeClient`.
 We'll do this in two stages:
-we'll get the class and method headers compiling first, then we'll turn our attention to the method bodies.
+first we'll get the class and method headers compiling, then we'll turn our attention to the method bodies.
 Starting with the method headers: